 Figure 4.3: The code window

-When you run the program, a message box that displays the text “My First Visual Basic 2017 Program” will appear, as show in Figure 4.4.
+When you run the program, a message box that displays the text “My First Visual Basic 2017 Program” will appear, as shown in Figure 4.4.
 MsgBox is a built-in function in Visual Basic 2017 that display a message in a pop-up message box.

 * You will notice that above Private Sub structure there is a preceding keyword Public Class Form1.
-This is the concept of an object oriented programming language.
+This is the concept of an object-oriented programming language.
 When we start a windows application in Visual Basic 2017, we will see a default form with the name Form1 appears in the IDE, it is actually the Form1 Class that inherits from the Form class System.Windows.Forms.Form.
 A class has events as it creates an instant of a class or an object.

-You can also write code to perform arithmetic calculation.
+You can also write code to perform the arithmetic calculation.
 For example, you can use the MsgBox and the arithmetic operator plus to perform an addition of two numbers, as shown below:

 *The symbol & (ampersand) is to perform string concatenation.
 The statement Me.Close() is to close the program after clicking the OK button.

 The output is as shown in Figure 4.6